GaniyevUz/django-blog/README.md

  - Fully customized admin panel and user profile page with password change and reset features
  - Generates PDF version of any post that you want (it's comments included)
  - Trending posts witch viewed the most last month
+ - Responsive Pangination
+ - Posts that Canceled more than 7 days age will be deleted automatically
  - and more...
 ### Used  Tools & Services
 - Celery
 - Redis
+- Cron
 - PostgreSQL
 - Docker
 - SweetAlert2